John-Varghese-EH/py-Cipher-Tool/README.md

 ## Extending the Project

 To add a new cipher:
-1. Implement the logic in `cipher_tool/ciphers.py`.
+1. Implement logic into `cipher_tool/ciphers.py`.
-2. Add validation in `cipher_tool/utils.py` if needed.
+2. Enhance validation into `cipher_tool/utils.py`, if necessary.
-3. Update `cipher_tool/main.py` to include the new cipher in `argparse` choices and dispatch logic.
+3. Integrate the cipher into `argparse` choices and dispatch logic in `cipher_tool/main.py`.

 ## Disclaimer

-This tool is for **educational purposes only**.
-The implemented ciphers (Caesar, Vigenère, simple XOR) are **not secure** for protecting sensitive data in real-world scenarios.
+The tool is for educational purposes only.
+The ciphers developed (Caesar, Vigenère, and simple XOR) aren't secure for sensitive data protection in real-life applications.

 ## Author